corbanvilla/T2I-Attacks-USENIX-2025/README.md

 ## Encrypted Prompts

 In accordance with ethical standards set by prior work [[1](https://github.com/Yuchen413/text2image_safety),[2](https://github.com/YitingQu/unsafe-diffusion)], we have encrypted the toxic prompts utilized in our experiments (`datasets/prompts/prompts.zip`, `datasets/postgres/unredacted.sql.zip`).
-The encryption key is available upon request.
+The encryption key is available upon request (corban.villa@nyu.edu).

 Harmful prompts in the database (`datasets/postgres/redacted.sql`) are nulled out to prevent unintentional exposure, and include a corresponding prompt hash field that allows for pseudonymous identification for database joins.